wp-plugins/wp-invoice/readme.txt

 == Change Log ==

+= Version 3.04.7.2 =
+* Fix to encoding of unsupported characters for non-UTF databases.

 = Version 3.04.7.1 =
 * Urgent fix to settings system.
 * Fix to currency symbols with unsupported encoding.